AviD93/News-Project-/README.md

 # News-Project-

 # Description
-using api of news and weather that you can search news and and responsive
+ you can login to news website to see news in real time in also weather that you can search news
 # Project Flow
 what went well :
 * login and save